 Frequently Asked Questions

-Review our video and click on the questions below for answers to the most frequently asked recipient questions.
+Click on the questions below for answers to the most frequently asked recipient questions.

 3. What is the clinic clearance letter?